YuvalMandel1/Real-ESRGAN_architecture_images_finetune/README.md

-The next step in the model evolution was the introduction of ESRGAN.
+The next step in the model evolution was the introduction of <a href="https://github.com/xinntao/ESRGAN/tree/master">ESRGAN</a>.
 The new model updated the Generator model so it is composed the following way:
 1. A basic component is the RDB (Residual Dense Block).
 It has an input size of 64 channels, which is composed of 5 convolution layers, (3x3 kernel, stride 1 and padding 1) and a Leaky-ReLU layer.
 Each layer receives the all of the inputs of the layers that were previous to it (Skip connection) and the output of the layer before it, and has an output of 32 channels, except the final layer which has an output of 64 channels.
 2. The component that wraps the RDB is the RRDB (Residual-in-Residual Dense Block, also known as Basic Block).
 It holds 3 RDB’s with skip connections.
 3. The final architecture is composed first with: